DOT AI Activation Points

 %

-Increased through onboarding and contextual prompt strategies (based on user interviews)
+Increased in DOT awareness through onboarding and contextual prompt strategies.

 +